Optical and cm follow-ups of the Changing-Look event in Mkn 590: Observations

 \subsection{Swift-XRT and UVOT}

-The \textit{Swift} telescope has been monitoring the source over the past few years at a cadence of 3-4 days, using both the X-Ray Telescope (XRT; \citealt{Burrows2005SSRv..120..165B}) and the UV/Optical Telescope (UVOT; \citealt{roming2005SSRv..120...95R}).
-In this paper, we utilized the publicly available observations between Oct.\ 2021 and Feb.\ 2025 to construct the light curves in the X-ray and far UV bands ($\lambda$1928).
-The data have been reduced following standard procedure outlined by UK Swift Science Data Center \citep{Evans2009MNRAS.397.1177E}, where we considered a circular source extraction region of 5 arcsec and co-spatial annular background of 75 arcsec.
+The \textit{Swift} telescope has been monitoring the source since 2013 and, between 2017 and 2025, observed it with a cadence of approximately 3 -- 4 days, using both the X-Ray Telescope (XRT; \citealt{Burrows2005SSRv..120..165B}) and the UV/Optical Telescope (UVOT; \citealt{roming2005SSRv..120...95R}) simultaneously.
+For the UVOT observations, all six filters-- V, B, U, W1, and W2 were used throughout the monitoring period.
+In this paper, we utilized the observations between Oct.\ 2021 and Feb.\ 2025 to construct the light curves in the X-ray and far UV band-- UVW2 ($\lambda$1928).
+The XRT data products were retrieved from the UK Swift Science Data Center \citealt{Evans2009MNRAS.397.1177E}.
+Each individual XRT spectrum was produced using a 30 arcsec circular extraction region centered on the source, with the background estimated from a co-spatial annular region spanning 35 -- 75 arcsec.
+The UVW2 photometric data have been reduced following standard procedure outlined by UK Swift Science Data Center where we considered a circular source extraction region of 5 arcsec and co-spatial annular background of 35 -- 75 arcsec.
 To account for the Milky Way extinction and host galaxy contamination in the UVW2 band, we first de-reddened the fluxes assuming the extinction law $R$=3.1 and color excess E(B$-$V)=0.0306 \citep{cardelli1989ApJ...345..245C}, and the appropriate filter functions for the UVW2 bandpass.
 The host galaxy contribution in UVW2 band was estimated from spectral modeling of the entire broadband spectra from the 2002 XMM-Newton observation (ObsID: 0109130301) during which the source was simultaneously observed with all six optical/UV filters and the X-ray detector.
 Using the \texttt{AGNSED} model \citep{kubota2018MNRAS.480.1247K} we derived a constant host-galaxy contribution of 1.55 $\times$ 10$^{-16}$ ergs s$^{-1}$ cm$^{-2}$ A$^{-1}$, which was subtracted from each UVW2 flux density measurement.
 A more comprehensive host-galaxy decomposition will be presented in future work.
 The final, mean-normalized light curves are presented in the top panel of Fig.~\ref{fig:lightcrv}.
 Using the \textit{Swift-}XRT count rates in the 2--10 (H) and 0.3--2 keV (S) bands, we estimated the hardness ratios (HRs) as (H$-$S)/(H+S).
 The mean-normalized HR light curve is presented in the bottom panel of Fig.~\ref{fig:lightcrv}.